 When searching for a tenant for your property, you want to be sure that you are choosing the best candidate.
-To ensure you aren’t wasting everybody’s time, having some screening questions to ask potential tenants and to test suitability is a useful way of weeding out those candidates who don’t quite reach the mark.
-This may be down to income, lifestyle or previous tenancy experience, or even just something as simple as not having the same availability dates in mind.
+To ensure you aren’t wasting everybody’s time, have some screening questions to ask potential tenants.
+Testing suitability is a useful way of weeding out candidates who don’t quite reach the mark.
+This may be due to income, previous tenancy history, or even not having the same availability dates in mind.

-There are no right or wrong questions to ask as it is all down to the type of property, and person.
-But, having a selection of standard and widely accepted queries will help you to narrow down the field and for the prospective tenant to see whether your property is the right fit for them too.
+There are no right or wrong questions to ask.
+It is all down to the type of property and person.
+However, having a selection of standard and widely accepted queries will help you to narrow down the field.
+Additionally, it will help the prospective tenant to see whether your property is the right fit for them too.

 It’s like online dating for homes!
 Once you are happy with each other’s responses, you may want to meet in person and schedule a viewing.